dmd-program/dmd-100/projects/open_design/design_for_adaptation_introduction.md

 # Design for Adaptation: Introduction

-In this project, you will find a product a local hardware store that can be easily used and adapted by others.
+In this project, you will **blank** that can be easily used and adapted by others.